 WANNABE FOOD CRITICS

-If your date stalks superstar chefs, navigates restaurants with a Michelin-star map and forks through nascent food trends, treat them to a dining experience to suit their – finely honed – tastes.
+If your date stalks superstar chefs on Insta, navigates restaurants with a Michelin-star map and forks through nascent food trends, treat them to a dining experience to suit their – finely honed – tastes.
 Hampshire-based haunt Heckfield Place has the culinary guidance of Michelin-acclaimed chef Skye Gyngell, who brings her green-fingered alchemy from Petersham Nurseries and Spring at Somerset House to create sustainable dishes using the spoils of the hotel’s fertile estate.
 Restaurant Marle’s earthy menu pairs meat and fish with farm-fresh veggies, and guests-only Hearth rakes its ingredients over coals to make warming rustic fare.
 Tour the farm and wine-whizz Louise Gordon’s gleanings, too, and you’ll both leave thoroughly satisfied…

 Yes, you met in your local, but a couple of Kronenbergs down the pub won’t cut it this year.
 New York’s Roxy Hotel has two bars, a jazz lounge and an old-school cinema under one roof, paving the way for a full-night’s entertainment with minimum effort.
-The Roxy Bar’s red-brick backdrop and leather button-backs set the tone for a night of classic cocktail clinking – start with signature sipper Roxy with rum, sour cherry, cinnamon, lime and pineapple.
+The Roxy Bar’s red-brick backdrop and leather button-backs set the tone for a night of classic cocktail clinking – start with the signature Roxy sipper, with rum, sour cherry, cinnamon, lime and pineapple.
 Then, descend into boîte-style jazz bar Django for finger clicking and unruly rhythms, before nightcaps at late-night lounge Paul’s.
-Bonus: your room is a bleary stumble away.
+Bonus: your room is a bleary-eyed stumble away.